Assess Your Positive & Negative impacts

 The Climate Years Left KPI translates corporate emissions into time left within the global 1.5 °C budget.
 The DAX 40 average from 2025 to 2050 is ≈ 1 year.
 The PI Impact Accounting Framework, Das PI Rahmenwerk zur Wirkungsbilanzierung

-Progress in Years – for both current and future impacts
+Progress in Years – how far current and future impacts are ahead or behind the reference path

 Progress in Years shows how many target-years performance is ahead or behind plan — turning impact gaps into time.